Bécane

 "Bécane" is a song by French Cameroonian singer Yamê.
-It was released on 13 June 2023 by DBS Records and Naïve.
-It is the second single from his debut EP, Elowi.
-Yamê made a live performance of the song at the Colors Show, which went viral on the internet in December 2023 and topped the Viral 50 chart on Spotify.
-The song peaked at number 9 on the French Singles Chart and at number 11 on the Belgian Ultratop Wallonia Chart.
+Released on 13 June 2023 by DBS Records and Naïve, it is the second single from his debut EP, Elowi.
+In 2023, with three producers, Yamê created "Bécane," where he wanted to mainly sing instead of rap.
+Yamê made a live performance of the song at the Colors Show on 1 June, which went viral on the internet and topped the Viral 50 chart on Spotify.
+The song was officially released on 13 June, discussing freedom and using a motorbike to represent freedom.
+"Bécane" received acclaim from numerous critics, who praised its melody and Yamê's singing.
 In January 2024, Yamê released a music video for "Bécane," which was directed by Mateo Da Silva.

 Background and release

-Yamê received a bachelor's degree in history in 2020.
 During the COVID-19 pandemic, Yamê shared his music on TikTok.
 Through this, he released his first mixtape in September 2020, titled Bantu Mixtape Vol. 1 and later released Bantu Mixtape Vol. 2.
-He then released his first album Agent 237, a year later.
+He then released his first album, Agent 237, a year later.
 Yamê shifted to more piano and vocals instead of rap in 2022.
+In 2023, he created another album, dubbed Elowi.
+Pandrezz, KronoMuzik, and Epektase produced the album due to type beats no longer being possible to use, mainly using hip-hop and trap but also having the possibility of using acoustic sounds.
+Yamê, in an interview with OkayAfrica, said that he wrote "Bécane" without "thinking about the melody"; he was more focused on rapping, but after creating the lyrics, he found out he wanted to sing more than rap.
+Yamê also stated that the chorus was the easiest part to sing, adding that it was the "most fluid" and had also wanted to rap first before singing in the chorus.

-In 2023, he decided to create another album, dubbed Elowi.
-Numerous producers contributed to the album due to "type beats" no longer being possible to use; Pandrezz, KronoMuzik, and Epektase produced the album.
-The producers mainly used hip-hop and trap but also had the possibility of using acoustic sounds.
-Yamê, in an interview with OkayAfrica, said that he wrote "Bécane" without "thinking about the melody"; he was more focused on rapping since he wanted to rap.
-After creating the instrumental, he found out he wanted to sing more than rap.
-Yamê also stated that the chorus was the easiest part to sing, stating that it was the "most fluid."
-He released the song through being featured on YouTube channel A Colors Show on 1 June 2023 with a minimalist video containing a single color and a microphone, according to Pan African Music.
-"Bécane" was released again on 13 June as a single.
-Elowi was released on 13 October; "Bécane" was released as a part of it.
+After sharing the song in TikTok, he met a person working at "A Colors Show", leading to him traveling to Berlin to record the song.
+He released the song while being featured on the YouTube channel on 1 June 2023 with a minimalist video containing a single color and a microphone, according to Pan African Music.
+"Bécane" was released again on 13 June as a single and Elowi was released on 13 October; the song was released as a part of it.